 “Blessed are those who hear the word of God and obey it.” – Luke 11:28

-May we all strive to live according to these timeless teachings, finding true blessing in our relationship with God.
+May we all aspire to live according to these timeless lessons, finding great blessing in our relationship with God.